DorothyTamYiLing/GWarrange/documents/tutorials.md

 # Tutorial 2

 This tutorial is based on 468 _Bordetella pertussis_ genomes with pertactin (PRN) expression information.
 Among them, 165 genomes show the presence of pertactin expression and 303 show absence.
+Pertactin expression information is taken from the supplementary material summarised in Lefrancq _et al._ 2022.

 First, genomes asemblies from which detecting genome rearrangements are detected are re-orientated by a chosen gene, i.e. gidA.
 The location and orientation of gidA in the genomens are obtained by blasting it with multifasta file of genome assemblies.
 ```